Emergent Topology of Optimal Networks for Synchrony: Abstract

 \section{Abstract}

-Real-world networks, whether shaped by evolution or intelligent design, are typically optimized for some functionality while adhering to physical, geometric, or budget constraints.
-Yet, theoretical and computational tools for identifying such optimal structures remain limited.
-We develop a gradient-based optimization framework to identify synchrony-optimal weighted networks under a constrained coupling budget.
-The resulting networks exhibit a combination of counterintuitive features: they are sparse, bipartite, elongated, and extremely monophilic (i.e., the neighbors of any given node are highly similar to one another while differing from the node itself).
-These computational findings are matched by a ``constructive'' theory for optimal networks; a nonlinear differential equation identifies the optimal pairing of nodes for edges, whereas a variational principle prescribes optimal node-strength allocation.
-The resulting dynamics provably lack the traditional synchronization threshold; instead, as the budget exceeds a calculable critical value, the system becomes globally phase-locked, exhibiting critical scaling at the transition.
-Our results have broad implications for real-world systems including power grids, neuromorphic computing, and coupled oscillator technologies.
+Designing high-performing networks requires optimizing for functionality while respecting physical, geometric, or budget constraints.
+Yet, mathematical and computational tools to design such systems remain limited, particularly for collective dynamics arising from heterogeneous dynamical units.
+Here, we develop a gradient-based optimization framework to identify synchrony-optimal weighted networks under a constrained coupling budget.
+The resulting networks exhibit counterintuitive properties: they are sparse, bipartite, elongated, and extremely monophilic (i.e., the neighbors of any node are similar to one another while differing from the node itself).
+These structural patterns persist across dynamical models ranging from the power-grid swing equations to chaotic Rössler systems, suggesting broad applicability to coupled oscillator technologies.
+To gain insight, we develop a ``constructive'' theory for coupled Kuramoto oscillators: a nonlinear differential equation identifies which pairs of nodes are coupled, while a variational principle prescribes the budget allocated to each node.
+Dynamics unfolding over optimal networks provably lack a synchronization threshold; instead, as the budget exceeds a calculable critical value, the system globally phase-locks, exhibiting critical scaling at the transition.
+Together, our findings offer design principles for synchrony-dependent technologies with potential applications ranging from microgrids to laser arrays and quantum oscillators.